"""The core state representation.

 def _split_state(

-"""Split a SimState into a list of states, each containing a single batch element.
+"""Split a SimState into a list of states, each containing a single system.

-Divides a multi-batch state into individual single-batch states, preserving
+Divides a multi-system state into individual single-system states, preserving

 Args: